farhadkpx/Data-Science-Capstone-Project/README.md

 * `2.
 Server.R` : Server file listens user input and provide feedback.
 * `3. model_algotihm.R` : Next word prediction model.
 * `4.
 RdsFileCreation.R` : A copy of the milestone file.

 ## Data cleaning and 'Sample Corpus' creation
+One of the critical aspect of this project is data cleaning.
+I have used 'tm' package for this purpose.
+The cleaning process does
+- converting all text to lowercase from both Corpus and input text.
+- removing all numbers from Corpus and input text.
+- removing all punctuations.
+- removing bad words from Sample Corpus.
+- stripping unnecessary white spaces.

 ## N-Gram design
 Tokenizing the 'Sample Corpus' with TermDocumentMatrix function. <